metaphor/miner/README.md

 Miner
 =

-Aim to provide a Pattern Matching framework.
+Aim to provide a Dispatcher framework.

 How to add the dependency?